 Seeking for Adventure in Nepal then Nepal is this Paradise for it.
-A landlocked country between the two biggest of the world, China in the North and India in other three sides, Nepal has always been attracting the nature as well as adventure lovers with its nature, landscape, and culture.
-Trekking in numerous trails, mountaineering in the tallest peaks of the world and rafting in the best rapids has always attracted adventure enthusiasts to visit Nepal.
+A landlocked country between the two biggest of the world, China in the North and India on the other three sides, Nepal has always been attracting nature as well as adventure lovers with its nature, landscape, and culture.
+Trekking in numerous trails, mountaineering in the tallest peaks of the world, and rafting in the best rapids has always attracted adventure enthusiasts to visit Nepal.
 Paragliding, sky diving, ultralight flights, and bungy jumping are a few other adventure activities Nepal hosts.

 It is an amazing body and mind experience that enables one to explore some of the most remote wilderness.
 Trip accompanied by experts and qualified guides through close passages of rocks contoured by ages of rushing water from the Himalayan snow melts, traversing through dense forests, deep pools, rocky walls, and waterfalls should not be missed by an adventure enthusiast.